Our Learning Environment

-Our building reflects our mission and values.
+Our learning environment reflects our mission and values.

 Our engaging classrooms are organized into centers to support children’s learning and development.
 Our centers include areas for pretend play, blocks, writing, art, science, a library, and a comfy place to read.
 Our walls are covered with children’s art work and our shelves crowded with books and ongoing art projects.
-Each classroom also has a special chair (la silla especial) with photos of family members and comfort items from home.
+Each classroom also has a special chair (la silla especial) surrounded with photos of family members and comfort place with a lovies from home.
 Children are able to go to the special chair whenever they want.
 Importantly, a child is never sent to the special chair.
 All of our classrooms also have a tree with a heart where we outline our guiding principles – school is a safe place, to feel well, to learn and to grow.

 The ample backyard playspace has room for running, jumping, and playing.
 Outside we create chalk murals, blow bubbles, play with our gigantic parachute, swing, slide, and climb.
 We also play soccer, ride tricycles, and scooters.